-This project began as a prototype at NYU ITP in 2008 and has developed into functional prototype capable of thwarting paparazzi attacks within 10 ft.
-The device works by detecting a camera flash (xenon bulb) and responding in less than .1 milliseconds with a 12,000 lumen LED pulse that overexposes the targeted camera’s sensor.
+This project began as a conceptual prototype at NYU ITP in 2008 then developed into functional prototype in 2010.
+The current prototype is capable of thwarting dSLR-based paparazzi attacks within 10 ft.
+It works by detecting a camera flash (xenon bulb only) and responding in less than .1 milliseconds with a 12,000 lumen LED pulse that overexposes the targeted camera’s sensor.

-To preemptive thwart a paparazzi attack there is also a torch mode that activates the full light power with the press of a button.
-The flashback response mode is activated by rotating the device 90 degrees.
-When a flash is detected, the anti-paparazzi clutch will emit a subtle vibration to the user.
+To preemptively thwart a paparazzi attack there is also a pulsing torch mode that activates the full light power with the press of a button.
+The light pulses are randomly timed to degrade auto-exposure algorithms.

 The device has been user-tested in party settings with the repeated feedback that it is very bright and no fun when it’s pointed at you.
 At close range (6ft or less) the device may cause temporary loss of vision (bright spots in your eyes).
-At distances less than 10 ft it’s effective at blocking paparazzi photos taken with camera settings of ISO400, F/5.6, 1/125.
-Faster exposures are possible to thwart but more light or narrower LED lenses would be needed to direct more light at the camera’s sensor.
+At distances less than 10 ft it's effective at blocking paparazzi photos taken with camera settings up to ISO400, F/5.6, 1/125.

 |Video Deterrent||12K lumen light pulses using randomized pulse intervals disrupts auto-exposure||Activated by user|

 |Gesture Control||Tilt switch to activate flashback mode||Prevents unwanted flashing in normal holding position|

 |Battery Power||2,000 x 12K lumen pulses or 90 sec. continuous output||2 x high power Li-Ion 3.7V/30A|